changjongkim/sc_rebuttal/new_rebuttal.md

 ## E. Design clarifications (R2, R3, R4)

-**BlockID.** A BlockID is a SHA-256 over the cumulative token sequence from position 0 through the block boundary, so the preceding context is in the hash, and different prefixes give different BlockIDs, as in vLLM.
+**BlockID.** A BlockID is a SHA-256 over the cumulative token sequence from position 0 through the block boundary, so the preceding context is in the hash and different prefixes give different BlockIDs, as in vLLM.
 The Sec.
 III-B wording reads as block-local and we will correct it.
 Correctness rests on the end-to-end track (Sec.
 IV-H), which uses real model KV, not the synthetic trace-driven blocks.

 **Dedup Map and metadata.** The Dedup Map is a one-bit existence map that only skips redundant allocation, while a separate replicated Semantic Prefix Registry decides eviction protection.
-Algorithm 1's is_shared conflated the two, and we will correct the notation.
-The Global Shard Index stores one location per BlockID, and a remote fetch makes a working copy with no new index entry, so there is nothing to count or invalidate.
+Algorithm 1's is_shared conflated the two, which we will correct.
+The Global Shard Index stores one location per BlockID, and a remote fetch adds no index entry, so there is nothing to count or invalidate.

-**INT8.** INT8 follows cited prior work that reports preserved accuracy and is optional, since the same path supports FP16.
-We will add a direct model-quality measurement in the revision.
+**INT8.** INT8 is optional, since the same path supports FP16, and we will report its model-quality impact in revision.

 ## F. Fault tolerance and hardware generality (R3, R4)